Stanley Black & Decker Australia

 This company is listed as having best practice on a report card on lesbian, gay, bisexual and transgender equality in corporate America.

 Source: Human Rights Campaign (2021)

 JUST Capital polls Americans every year to identify the issues that matter most in defining just business behaviour.
 For their 2023 rankings JUST Capital asked a representative sample of 3,002 Americans to compare 20 different business Issues on a head-to-head basis, producing a reliable hierarchy of Issues ranked in order of priority.
-Issues are organised under the headings Workers, Communities, Customers, Shareholders and Environment.
+Issues are organised under the headings Workers, Customers, Communities, the Environment, or Shareholders & Governance.
 JUST Capital then define metrics that map to those issues and track and analyse the largest, publicly traded U.S. companies.
-This analysis powers their rankings, in which this company ranked 174th of 954 companies, and 2nd of 23 Commercial Vehicles & Machinery companies.
+This analysis powers their rankings, in which this company ranked 225th of 951 companies, and 2nd of 23 Commercial Vehicles & Machinery companies.